Adia Barnes: WNBA career

 Although successful as an undersized post in college, Barnes knew that she would not be able to continue as a post player in the pros, so she decided to transform herself into a guard.
-She originally was signed by the now-defunct Sacramento Monarchs, playing in 29 games and earning a starting position in 16 games.
-However, she was then traded to Minnesota and then Cleveland, and saw her playing time dwindle.
+She originally was signed by the Sacramento Monarchs, playing in 29 games and earning a starting position in 16 games.

+During the 1999 expansion draft on April 6, 1999, Barnes was selected by the Minnesota Lynx.

+In 2000 she traded to Cleveland, and saw her playing time dwindle.
 She played overseas to work on her skills and concentrated on becoming a specialist.

 In 2002, she was traded to the Seattle Storm, who were picked to finish second to last in their division.
 With Sue Bird and Lauren Jackson on the team, Storm coach Lin Dunn wasn't looking for a scorer, so Barnes concentrated on becoming a shut-down defender.
 Her work effort paid off, and she helped the team to make the playoffs in only their third year of existence.

 International

-Barnes also played internationally with Dynamo Kiev in Ukraine.
+Barnes also played internationally with Dynamo Kyiv in Ukraine.
 She played for several Euroleague teams, Priolo (Italy), Elitzur Ramla (Israel), Napoli BK (Italy), UMMC (Russia), Mersin (Turkey), and Pozzuoli (Italy).